hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 * `ftps_state` - (Optional) The State of FTP / FTPS service.
 Possible values include: `AllAllowed`, `FtpsOnly`, `Disabled`.

+~> **NOTE:** Azure defaults this value to `AllAllowed`, however, in the interests of security Terraform will default this to `Disabled` to ensure the user makes a conscious choice to enable it.

 * `health_check_path` - (Optional) The path to the Health Check.

 * `http2_enabled` - (Optional) Should the HTTP2 be enabled?